uchilaka/docs/api/reference.md

 The API performs two types of validation on submitted data:

 *   **Data Type** – The API checks the submitted value's type against the Directus or database's field type.
 For example, a String submitted for an INT field will result in an error.
 *   **RegEx** – The API checks the submitted value against its column's `directus_fields.validation` PCRE RegEx pattern (must include delimiters).
 If the value doesn't match then an error will be returned.
+Read more about [PCRE patterns](http://php.net/manual/en/pcre.pattern.php) and [delimiters](http://php.net/manual/en/regexp.reference.delimiters.php).

 ## Authentication